PaxIgnis/glances-grafana-dashboard/README.md

 ## How to use it?

+1. Deploy 3 docker containers: InfluxDB, Glances, Grafana.
-1. If you don't have one yet, deploy a new InfluxDB 2.x server and create a new bucket for glances.
+2. If you don't have one yet, deploy a new InfluxDB 2.x server and create a new bucket for glances.
-2. Configure your glances.conf file to export data to InfluxDB, this is what the default looks like:
+3. Configure your glances.conf file to export data to InfluxDB, this is what the default looks like:
    ```
    [influxdb2]
    host=localhost